BenOrton1/django-comic-project/README.md

 login form currntly not working and can currently only log in through https://comic-project-django.herokuapp.com/admin

-loginrequired has been commented out on checkout views for testing
+loginrequired has been commented out on checkout views for testing and login/register links have been commented out as are not adding anything to this project at this time

 a css validator was used and found no errors (https://validator.w3.org/)